Reading20 min read·Module 1

 MFA Authentication Flow

-Passkeys & Security Keys (FIDO2)
+Passkeys and Security Keys (FIDO2)

 Virtual MFA Devices (TOTP)